It’s a good weekend for local foodies.

-The list of Wolf Trap events in November:
+Here’s the full list of Wolf Trap events in March:

 The full Wolf Trap schedule is available online.